 There is never a wrong season to enjoy a cookie; however, there might be a right cookie for a certain time of year.
-Embracing fall and winter is all about creating that balance: outside the world becomes cold and somewhat bleak, while inside with our fires, and blankets, and festivities there is a rich cozy which, spring and summer, in all their glory, simply do not possess.
+Embracing fall and winter is all about creating that balance: outside the world becomes cold, just getting out on a hike becomes more of a process, the layers, the gear.
+And then inside: with our fires, blankets, and holidays there is a cozy which, spring and summer, in all their glory, do not possess.

-Biscotti pair into this duality seamlessly.
-A hot cup of cider, tea, coco, coffee, mulled wine . . . they each have a cookie dunking partner for your snuggling, scarf knitting delights.
+Biscotti pair into this seamlessly.
+A warm cup of cider, tea, coco, coffee, mulled wine . . . they each have a snug cookie dunking partner.
 They also are perfect for shipping, as you think of winter care packages or holiday gifts, biscotti in a tin or sealed tupperware, will last 3 weeks and still taste great.
 A triumph not many baked goods can claim.

-Below I offer a basic recipe, which you can dress up to fit your fancy, from a sophisticated little treat to a decadent, shamelessly untraditional full on dessert in hand held form.
+Below I offer a basic recipe, which you can dress up or down, from a sophisticated little treat to a shamelessly untraditional full on dessert in hand held form.

-The pictures show my favorite combination, crystalized ginger and cardamon - perfect with a cuppa tea, sublime with homemade chai.
+The pictures here show my favorite combination, crystalized ginger and cardamon - perfect with most teas, sublime with chai.

 2 cups all-purpose flour